Slavic Native Faith: 1930s–1950s: Early concrete developments

-Władysław Kołodziej (1897–1978) later claimed to have established, before the Second World War, the Holy Circle of the Worshippers of Svetovid (Święte Koło Czcicieli Światowida), although there is no evidence that they conducted regular meetings until many years later.
 During the war, Stefan Potrzuski led a unit in the Peasant Battalion which battled the Nazi occupation of Poland.
 His unit had a shrine to the god Svetovid in their secret forest base and held group rites in which they toasted a wooden image of the deity with mead.
 Also Jan Stachniuk fought against the Nazi occupation during the Warsaw Uprising.
 Following the end of the war and the incorporation of Poland under the Stalinist regime, both Stachniuk and Kołodziej were arrested, preventing the establishment of a Slavic Native Faith community.
 In 1954, a student group known as Klan Ausran was established at the University of Łódź; officially dedicated to a study of Indo-European society, its members provided hymns and prayers.

 A key influence on the movement was the circulation of the Book of Veles among Russian and Ukrainian emigrees.
 This text was brought to the public by the Russian Yury Petrovich Mirolyubov (1892–1970), who claimed that it had been discovered by a friend of his, Fodor Arturovich Isenbek, while serving as a White Army officer during the Russian Civil War.
 Mirolyubov alleged that the Isenbek text had been etched on wooden boards, but that these had been lost during the Second World War, leaving only his own copies.
 It is probable that the Book of Veles was a literary composition produced by Mirolyubov himself.
 In following decades the work would have caused a sensation, with many emigrees regarding it as a genuine tenth-century text.
 Another supporter of the book was the Ukrainian entomologist Sergey Paramonov (also known as Sergey Lesnoy; 1898–1968); he was the one who in 1957 coined the name Book of Veles for the Isenbek text and also named velesovitsa the writing system in which it was allegedly written.